corail-research/SeaPearlZoo.jl/learning_cp/nqueens/README.md

 The nqueens problem is the generalization of the well known 8 queens problem on a n\*n chess board.
 The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.

-This part uses RL agent to determine a good graph representation of the nqueen problem using GNN and learn a good value selection heuristic for a given size n of the nqueens problem.
-The learned heuristic is obviously over-specialized on the given instance size.
-One can define its own graph modelling, RL agent or reward to drive the research and the learning.
+This exemple uses RL agent to determine a good graph representation of the nqueen problem using GNN and learn a good value selection heuristic for a given size n of the nqueens problem.
+The learned heuristic is obviously over-specialized on the given instance size but the process here is to observe how the learned heuristic behave on a simple problem, we can thus compare the the logical process learned by the agent and the one that humans most often apply when discovering the game.

+ One can define its own graph modelling, RL agent or reward to drive the research and the learning in a certain way.

 This code is given as an exemple of what kind of value selection heuristic can be approximate / learned using Deep Reinforcement Learning Agent but doesn't pretend to be able to generalize over problem of different size.

 ## Installation